Managing and Overcoming Business Loan Default Challenges

 2. Increased rate of interest

-Once your credit score drops, depending on your business loan agreement, your interest rates will increase, or you will be charged an exorbitant late fee.
+Once your credit score drops due to unsecured business loan default or any other loan default, depending on your business loan agreement, your interest rates will increase, or you will be charged an exorbitant late fee.
 This will affect your current loan repayment and possible future loan approvals.

 3. Legal Action or foreclosure

 In case of a business loan default, depending on whether you have applied for a secured or unsecured loan, the consequences vary.
-In a secured loan, a foreclosure will allow the lender complete authority over all your assets and properties mentioned as collateral in your loan agreement.
+In a secured business loan recovery, a foreclosure will allow the lender complete authority over all your assets and properties mentioned as collateral in your loan agreement.
 Generally, they sell the collateral in a private or public auction to recover their losses.

-In the case of an unsecured loan, the lender generally charges you a late fee.
+In the loan default recovery process in India for an unsecured loan, the lender generally charges you a late fee.
 However, even in the case of an unsecured loan, the lender requires a personal guarantee or a lien on your business assets.
 Therefore, on further failure, the lender can file a lawsuit against your business.

 4. Difficulty in getting approved for loans in the future